 In accordance with Schedule 3, Condition 44 of the Development Consent, a Conservation Bond was lodged with the Department within 2 years of commencing development, unless otherwise agreed to by the Secretary.
-The Conservation Bond was accepted by the DPE on 5 October 2017.
+The Conservation Bond was accepted by the DPHI on 5 October 2017.

-The Conservation Bond will only apply to the ECAs and Biodiversity Offset Areas 1-5, however, it is noted existing bonds paid for the ECAs will remain current.
+The Conservation Bond will only apply to the ECAs and Biodiversity Offset Areas 1-5 (BOAs now relinquished), however, it is noted existing bonds paid for the ECAs will remain current.

-The sum of the bond will be calculated to cover management measures prescribed within this Management Plan and include (for example) staff costs, fencing, fire management, weed management, feral animal control, seed collection, replanting/revegetation, monitoring, auditing and reporting until the Biodiversity Offset Areas are transferred to NPWS as described above.
+The sum of the bond was calculated to cover management measures prescribed within this Management Plan and include (for example) staff costs, fencing, fire management, weed management, feral animal control, seed collection, replanting/revegetation, monitoring, auditing and reporting until the Biodiversity Offset Areas are transferred to NPWS as described above.

-Figure 6 Biodiversity Offset Areas and Enhancement and Conservation Areas
+Figure 3-3 Biodiversity Offset Areas and Enhancement and Conservation Areas